 Why homebuyers need a proof of funds letter

-It may not be necessary to provide proof of funds if the home is for sale by owner and the seller does not have a real estate agent.
-This scenario is the exception, however, not the rule.
+It might not be necessary to provide proof of funds if the home is for sale by owner and the seller isn’t working with a real estate agent, however.
+This scenario is the exception, not the rule.

-Your bank can provide a template for a proof of funds letter, or you can find sample letters like this one from the Corporate Finance Institute online, or the one below:
+Your bank can provide a proof of funds letter, or you can find proof of funds example letters like the one below:

 Dear [NAME],